 If residue has developed inside, your water heater may be less economical.
 This might result in increased electric costs and possible harm to your system.

 Leakage is the leading cause of a deteriorating water heater.
 If you notice water near your tank, you’re more than likely handling a leak and may risk considerable water damage to your home.

 - Insufficient Hot Water

 If you’re getting none or a small amount of hot water, there could be a concern with the pilot light.
-If you’re not confident how to service the pilot light, call in the Experts at 904-450-5672.
+If you’re not confident how to service the pilot light, call in the Experts at 904-450-5672 in Jacksonville.
 While some owners can relight the pilot light themselves, it can be risky if you’re apprehensive of how to light it.